Ricoledan/the-black-list/README.md

 - [Moonlight](https://www.imdb.com/title/tt4975722/) - A young African-American man grapples with his identity and sexuality while experiencing the everyday struggles of childhood, adolescence, and burgeoning adulthood.

 ## TV Shows

+- [Atlanta](fxnetworks.com/shows/atlanta) - Based in Atlanta, Earn and his cousin Alfred try to make their way in the world through the rap scene.
+Along the way they come face to face with social and economic issues touching on race, relationships, poverty, status, and parenthood.

 - [insecure](https://www.hbo.com/insecure) - Follows the awkward experiences and racy tribulations of a modern-day African-American woman.